IN THIS ARTICLE

 Next, formulate your hypothesis.
 You probably have a good idea of your customers’ behaviors and attitudes.
 List all your existing assumptions to develop your user persona and determine what kinds of user data you want to collect.
 Through the research process, you might disprove your hypotheses.
 This is not a bad thing, as it can steer your team in a new direction.

 Use your goals and hypotheses to determine which research methods you will use.
 Will you create a questionnaire and round out user opinions with A/B testing?
 Or will you conduct a card sorting test in which customers can analyze your site’s information to see how well it aligns with your vision?
-You should use a mix of research tools for best results.
+You should use a mix of research tools for the best results.

 Once you’ve determined your chosen research methods, conduct your research.
 Then compile and analyze your data, and use what you’ve learned to refine your product.